-Comparing Tender Costs, Continued

-Adjusting Details within Tender Pricing

-Adjusting for VAT Errors
+Part 7 Evaluating Tender Submissions Section 7.1 Comparing Tender Costs, Continued Section 7.2 Adjusting Details within Tender Pricing Section 7.3 Adjusting for VAT Errors

-7.1.3 Comparing tenders with and

-In cases where the Employer is considering using owner-controlled project insurance, this should be clearly indicated as an option in the Works without insurance Requirements.
+7.1.3 Comparing tenders with and without insurance insurance, this should be clearly indicated as an option in the Works Requirements.
 The Particulars in the Instructions to Tenderers should also indicate the type of insurance for which an optional tender is being sought.
 Tenderers are asked to submit their fixed price lump sum tenders on the basis of excluding the cost of providing certain insurances, but should show separately as a mandatory option the extra cost of providing those insurances should the Employer decide to include them in the contract.